Kafka Exactly-Once: Producers + Transactions

 Producer Retries and Duplicate Writes

-When a producer sends a message to the broker and doesn't receive an acknowledgment due to a network timeout, it faces ambiguity: Did the broker receive the message but fail before acknowledging?
+When a producer sends a message to the broker and doesn't receive an acknowledgment due to a network timeout, it faces ambiguity: did the broker receive the message but fail before acknowledging?
 Or did the message never arrive?
 Without additional mechanisms, retrying risks writing the same message twice (violating exactly-once); not retrying risks data loss (violating at-least-once).

 Consumer Recovery and Duplicate Processing

 When a consumer fails after reading a record but before committing its offset, it must restart and will re-read and re-process the last record.
-The challenge intensifies with stateful operations (aggregations, joins, windows) because the consumer must coordinate reading from source, updating internal state, writing results to sink, and committing source offsets—all atomically.
+The challenge intensifies with stateful operations (aggregations, joins, windows) because the consumer must coordinate reading from source, updating internal state, writing results to sink, and committing source offsets, all atomically.

 Coordinating Distributed State

-Exactly-once semantics requires atomic operations across multiple components: producers writing to topics, consumers processing messages, stream processors updating state, and external systems persisting results—all as a single logical transaction.
+Exactly-once semantics requires atomic operations across multiple components: producers writing to topics, consumers processing messages, stream processors updating state, and external systems persisting results, all as a single logical transaction.
 This coordination problem compounds when operations span multiple partitions, topics, or separate systems.

-How Kafka Implements Exactly-Once Semantics
+How Kafka Achieves Exactly-Once Semantics

 Idempotent Producers: Preventing Duplicate Writes